dixoncrews/ncsu-fall16-csc505/README.md

 # ncsu-fall16-csc505

-This repository holds code I wrote for CSC 505 (Design and Analysis of Algorithms) with by Dr. David Sturgill at [NC State University](https://ncsu.edu) in Fall 2016.
+This repository holds code I wrote for CSC 505 (Design and Analysis of Algorithms) with Dr. David Sturgill at [NC State University](https://ncsu.edu) in Fall 2016.

 ## Course Description